What is True Power Factor?

 1. Improvement of Distortion Power Factor:

-The harmonics are generated due to non-linear loads like variable frequency drives, soft starters, Slip power recovery systems, etc. Loads, can’t be eradicated but they can be mitigated so that harmonic current does not flow in the electrical network.
+The harmonics are generated due to non-linear loads like variable frequency drives, soft starters, Slip power recovery systems, etc. Harmonics can’t be eradicated but can be mitigated so that harmonic current does not flow in the electrical network.
 There are several methods of harmonics mitigation techniques.
 Some of the methods are

 a.
 Installation of Harmonic Filter: